 Besides, it doesn’t make sense to buy berries if you can pick them for free in a forest that’s practically your backyard, right?

 Of course, I didn’t want to keep this amazing recipe from you, so I quickly got out my camera to take pictures of the jam making process.
 The only problem was that I usually use a tripod, which is great for shooting in low-light conditions and for taking sharp pictures in general.
-But while I did have my camera on me, I didn’t bring the tripod, so some of the pictures – like the one below – are a bit wobbly…
+But while I did have my camera on me, I didn’t bring the tripod, so some of the pictures are a bit wobbly…

 I would make a terrible tripod…